Night Court (2023 TV series): Casting

 Larroquette was already attached to the series when it was announced on December 16, 2020.
 Although Rauch was not originally expected to act in the show, on April 30, 2021, it was reported that she would play the leading role of Judge Abby Stone, the daughter of the original series character Harry Stone.

 In June 2021, Ana Villafañe joined the cast as Monica, an assistant district attorney, and Lacretta was cast as Donna "Gurgs" Gurganous, a court bailiff.
 In July 2021, Kapil Talwalkar was cast as Neil, a court clerk.

 Villafañe left the series after shooting the original pilot.
 In March 2022, India de Beaufort was cast as Olivia, a prosecutor, in a "reimagining" of Villafañe's role, as a second pilot episode was then shot.
 On December 28, 2023, it was announced that Kapil Talwalkar will not be returning for the second season.
 On January 18, 2024, it was reported that Nyambi Nyambi was promoted to a series regular.

-On February 13, 2024, while talking to reporters, John Larroquette admitted feeling a little sad when he first walked on the set of the Night Court revival, due to being one of the only cast members from the original run still living.
+On February 13, 2024, while talking to reporters, John Larroquette admitted feeling a little sad when he first walked on the set of the Night Court revival, due to his being one of very few cast members from the original run still living.
 But as time went on, he started feeling better and credited co-star/executive producer Melissa Rauch for rejuvenating the franchise.

-On May 21, 2024, it was announced that de Beaufort is not returning for the third season.
+On May 21, 2024, it was announced that de Beaufort would not be returning for the third season.
 On July 10, 2024, Wendie Malick was promoted as a series regular for the third season.